lintianfang/Immersive_labeling_pc/README.md

 <img width="1424" alt="Graphical_abstract" src="https://github.com/user-attachments/assets/e60ef5e1-9d7f-4328-a0c6-1289a146684a">

 Our paper is published in the journal of Computers & Graphics.
-The paper link: https://www.sciencedirect.com/science/article/pii/S009784932400236X
+The paper can be accessed via the [link](https://www.sciencedirect.com/science/article/pii/S009784932400236X).

 Please cite using: